What is a Savings Secured Loan?

 What are the benefits of a Savings Secured Loan?

 There are many reasons to choose a Savings Secured Loan.
 First, the rate is much lower than the average credit card or unsecured personal loan.
 Historically, credit cards charge much higher interest rates than a secured loan.
-The average credit card rate as of January 2021 is 16.11%, according to creditcards.com.
-A Savings Secured Loan rate is as low as 1.48% APR.
+The average credit card rate 20.93% as of August 2023 according to creditcards.com., according to creditcards.com.
+A Savings Secured Loan rate is as low as 5.50%* APR.
 Additionally, there is no end date when you use a credit card.
 You could be paying for that purchase years longer than you would with a Savings Secured Loan, racking up hundreds more in interest charges.

 Secondly, you worked hard to build up your savings account.
 Why spend it all on one purchase?
 Borrow against it with a Savings Secured Loan.
 This way, when the loan is paid off with minimal interest charges, you still have your savings.
 You can borrow against your own money again and again.